multitalented/multitalented/README.md

          For these reasons as well as the influence of watching my older brother play video games at a young age, it's probably why I'm also a huge lover of video games and game development

-         💻 I have a solid foundation in programming, because I love doing it but I'm learning data structures and algorithms to make up for my lack of academic CS, as well as industry standards and methods (since I'm a mechE and all)

          Keep up with my journey as I upload older code (finally) and new projects!